trevoro/trevoro.net/_posts/2013-08-01-tell-me-im-pretty.markdown

 One of the best parts about the scientific method is that negative results are celebrated as much as positive ones.
-While a negative result is sometimes less of a joyous occasion, having an answer generally regarded as better than not knowing at all.
+While a negative result is sometimes less of a joyous occasion, having an answer is regarded as better than not knowing at all.
 Being impartial and viewing results without prejudice is the hallmark of a great researcher.